 Wellness programs have grown increasingly popular in corporate America.
-In fact, 52% of US companies offer wellness programs of some kind.
+In fact, 52% of US companies offer employee wellness programs of some kind.
 And of those companies, 56% of employees participate, which has resulted in fewer sick days taken and higher job satisfaction.

 The issue, however, can be finding ways to motivate employees to participate in these programs.
 Some employees will naturally be motivated to join – these tend to be people who already have a wellness routine in their personal lives.
 But to reach others, companies may need to develop incentives for employee wellness programs.